jbailey7/steam-project/README.md

 # steam-project

 ### Docker Usage
-1. Set `DB_PATH` to your desired database path.
-If not value is provided then "steam.db" will be used as default.
-2. Set `AIRFLOW_FERNET_KEY` as an environment variable.
+1. Set `AIRFLOW_FERNET_KEY` as an environment variable.
 This value can be anything, but will be used to encrypt data.
-3. Set `STEAM_API_KEY` as an environment variable.
+2. Set `STEAM_API_KEY` as an environment variable.
 Can obtain a key here: https://steamcommunity.com/dev

-4. Run `docker compose up --build`
+3. Run `docker compose up --build`
-5. Navigate to `http://localhost:8501/` to view the dashboard!
+4. Navigate to `http://localhost:8501/` to view the dashboard!

 ### Airflow
 To view the Airflow UI, follow steps 1-4 from the Usage section above.
 Then: